MrMaxing/Tranfer-Money/README.md

 The Minecraft scoreboard money transfer add-on is a tool that allows players to transfer virtual currency using the scoreboard system in Minecraft

 # How to Use
 Very easy!
-First of all, when you download it, the objective name in the default value is "money".
-You can edit the Score objective by editing it in the main.js file located at scripts/main.js Once you go into the file edit line 5, for example:
+First of all, when you download it, the objective name in the default value is `money`.
+You can edit the Score objective by editing it in the main.js file located at `scripts/main.js` Once you go into the file edit line 5, for example:
 ```js
 //example const objective = 'money';
 const objective = '<enter objective>';